FAQ: How does SnapEDA create slotted holes in KiCad?

 Q: How does SnapEDA define slotted holes in KiCad?

-A: Officially, KiCad doesn’t yet support slotted holes.
+A: Our current KiCad .mod format doesn’t support slotted holes.
 However, SnapEDA is able to support them with some workarounds.
 We create them by first placing a normal oblong through-hole pad, with a diameter that fits the slot we need, and then designing the slotted openings by drawing the slot outlines on the Edge.Cuts layer (See Figure1).
 The cutouts on this layer override the round through-hole pads, thus creating slotted holes.

 To see the slotted holes, select View > Drawing Mode > Sketch Pads.

 Q: How can I ensure my PCB manufacturer will properly interpret the slotted holes?